The latest in safety and security for Japan's MICE events, coming from Osaka!

-In addition to the Osaka Convention & Tourism Bureau’s efforts to attract MICE events, FOODEX Japan, one of Asia’s largest food trade fairs, will see its first-ever hosting in the local area in July 2021 as FOODEX Japan in Kansai, and the world-class tourism trade fair Tourism Expo Japan will see its return to Osaka in November 2021.
-Both events are large in scope and represent industries that are vital to Osaka, so we expect them to have an enormous economic effect on the region.
-The Osaka Convention & Tourism Bureau, together with the Osaka prefecture and city governments and the local economic sector, are giving these events our full support, and aim to further foster momentum in Osaka being host to MICE events.
+In addition to the Osaka Convention & Tourism Bureau’s efforts to attract MICE events, FOODEX Japan, one of Asia’s largest food trade fairs, will see its first-ever hosting in the local area in July 2021 as FOODEX Japan in Kansai, this event is large in scope and represents and industry that are vital to Osaka, so we expect it to have an enormous economic effect on the region.
+The Osaka Convention & Tourism Bureau, together with the Osaka prefecture and city governments and the local economic sector, is giving FOODEX Japan our full support, and aim to further foster momentum in Osaka being host to MICE events.

 (March 24- 25, 2021 @ INTEX Osaka).

 Moreover, the Osaka MICE Safety EXPO will become a pioneer in the events industry.
 This exhibition, presenting ideas on different management methods and tools for safety and infectious disease control, aims to ease the concerns that event organizers, exhibitors, and attendees may have about events.
 The Osaka MICE Safety EXPO marks a critical moment in the revival of the MICE industry, and the Osaka prefecture and city governments along with various economic organizations support the event as a unified body representing all of Osaka.
 Different national ministries as well as the Japan Association for the 2025 World Expo are also backing this event.